 Retrieve a SoftLayer_User_Permission_Group record.

-Retrieve the type of the permission group.
+The type of the permission group.

 Links a permission role to the group.